Gilgamech/website/blog.md

 - Drop your load in the road!
 Leave a URL at the start of any line to have the page eventually load and display that data.

 Also the variable system is fully functional:
 - Replace-o-rama!
-Full SPA pages - now in JML or YAML - can support $_ "dollarsign-underscore" variable replacement from anywhere within the document.
+Full SPA pages - now in JML or YAML - can support $_ 'dollarsign-underscore' variable replacement from anywhere within the document.

 [OfferingOverview](https://www.OfferingOverview.com) is now fully Markdown and operating off a Page Frame, which has all of the instructions to load the other page elements.
 Including the footer, which is retrieved via URL replacement.